• Skip to main content

 Why We Love These Muffins!

-• A versatile muffin for the holiday season! - These fresh cranberry muffins are perfect for all the occasions!
+• A Versatile Muffin for the Holiday Season! - These fresh cranberry muffins are perfect for all the occasions!
 They are first and foremost a Thanksgiving side dish.
 Not a dessert, they are not too sweet and perfectly balance all those savory flavors of the Thanksgiving feast.
-But, these muffins are also perfect for breakfast on Christmas, or any brunch menu, paired with Sausage & Spinach Quiche.
-Fresh cranberries are a must-have ingredient for the holidays!
+But, these muffins are also perfect for breakfast on Christmas, paired with Sausage & Spinach Quiche.
+Fresh cranberries are a must-have ingredient for the holidays, try our Cranberry Sauce with Honey too!

-• They are delicious and have some healthy ingredient swaps! - These semi healthy cranberry orange muffins started by cutting way back on the sugar.
+• Delicious and Healthy Ingredient Swaps! - These semi-healthy cranberry orange muffins started by cutting way back on the sugar.
 There is still some, and some real maple syrup for extra depth of flavor.
-The sweet but not too sweet quality makes them great as a side dish.
+The sweet, but not too sweet quality makes them great as a side dish.
 They are high in protein with almond flour, oats, nuts and eggs, and those fresh cranberries are good for you too!

-• If you love this recipe, be sure to check out my Cranberry Baked Oatmeal Cups with White Chocolate, and my Thanksgiving Sweet Potato Bake!
+• If you Love this Recipe, be sure to check out my Cranberry Baked Oatmeal Cups with White Chocolate and these Pumpkin Banana Bread Muffins!
+After the big feast, make a pot of Leftover Turkey Chili!

 Ingredients & Substitutions

-• Flour, Almond Flour, and Oats - I've subbed some of the white flour in this recipe with healthier almond flour and regular rolled oats.
+• Flour, Almond Flour, and Oats - I've subbed some of the white flour in this recipe with healthier almond flour and regular rolled oats giving you a heartier, denser muffin.

 • Baking Soda, Baking Powder and Salt - The baking soda and powder make your muffins rise while a bit of salt enhances the natural flavor in all the ingredients.